William Bonin: Sentencing

-Sentencing

-In February, Charvet argued against imposition of the death verdict returned by the jury.
+In February 1982, Charvet argued against imposition of the death verdict returned by the jury.
 Despite his impassioned appeal, Keene formally sentenced Bonin to death for the ten murders, and ordered that if his death sentence were commuted to one of life imprisonment, the sentences should run consecutively.
-Bonin was then ordered to await his execution via the gas chamber at San Quentin State Prison.
-He remained unmoved upon learning of the sentence, having earlier informed his attorney he fully expected to receive the death penalty.
+Bonin told his attorney he fully expected to receive the death penalty.
+Bonin was told he would be executed via gas chamber at San Quentin State Prison, and he seemed unconcerned upon learning this.
 (Note: Several family members of Bonin's victims later recounted that Bonin had remained remorseless throughout his trial, seemingly deriving pleasure from their anguish.)

-Prior to his scheduled second trial in Orange County, Bonin was temporarily removed from death row and held in solitary confinement, where he remained until the conclusion of this trial.
-This was largely due to the fact he had previously received a severe beating by an incarcerated gang member with whom he had shared a cell.
+Prior to his scheduled second trial in Orange County, Bonin was temporarily removed from death row, as his cellmate, a gang member, had severely beaten him.
+Bonin was held in solitary confinement until his trial was over.
 (Note: This incident had occurred on December 8, 1981; Bonin had subsequently worn sunglasses in court to conceal his black eyes.)
-While Bonin was in solitary confinement, Charvet attempted to secure a change of venue, saying the extensive pretrial publicity surrounding the case in Orange County would minimize the chances of securing an untainted jury within the jurisdiction.
-This motion was refused by Judge Kenneth Lae, who ruled in November that there had only been minimal publicity surrounding Bonin's case in Orange County following his earlier convictions.
+Meanwhile, Charvet attempted to secure a change of venue for the trial, saying the extensive pretrial publicity surrounding the case in Orange County would minimize the chances of securing an untainted jury within that jurisdiction.
+Judge Kenneth Lae refused in November, ruling that there had only been minimal publicity in Orange County regarding the previous trial.